Are Palm Trees Bad for Environment?

 Once I even posted a Rebuttal To a Palm-Hater.

 We understand needing good shade.
 Some studies show "shady" palms have an inverse relationship to their water need, compared to popular shade trees.
-Those like Maple or Oak on average use less water, while cooling their immediate area by 3-7oF/up to 4oC.
+Those like Maple or Oak on average proportionately use less water, while cooling their immediate area by 3-7oF/up to 4oC.

 Cities tend to be "Heat Islands."
 Is that the palms' fault?
 No: Because cities are built with lots of ground-covering concrete & macadam.
 Buildings are closely set, not leaving much room for cooling green!